imperialwicket/elasticsearch-logstash-index-mgmt/README.md

 These are heavily inspired by [a previous collection of scripts](http://tech.superhappykittymeow.com/?p=296).

+There is also a [Python script available ](https://logstash.jira.com/browse/LOGSTASH-211) that serves a very similar cleaning/deleting need, but it does not manage any restore behavior.

 ### elasticsearch-remove-old-indices.sh

 This script generically walks through the indices, sorts them lexicographically, and deletes anything older than the configured number of indices.